 In synthesis the Flamers are a loose cannon, because the Quad is always there lurking when you get too close, and if you don’t get too close, they can hit with 4 (or 3) attacks and damage on critical hit of 4.

 The strength is quite low but can be improved for a Double using Locus of Sorcery bringing it to a potential 6 (for one attack action only).

 But this cannon is also made of glass with Toughness 3 and no ways to improve it.

-In melee they still perform decently but here is the conundrum: with movement 8” and a range of 10”, do you want to keep your enemies distant but not enough so that you can’t use a well placed Quad while risking to be torn apart if anyone survives or you keep the distance and hope for some critical hits?
+In melee they still perform decently but here is the conundrum: with flying movement 8” and a range of 10”, do you want to keep your enemies distant but not enough so that you can’t use a well placed Quad while risking to be torn apart if anyone survives or you keep the distance and hope for some critical hits?

 Screamer of Tzeentch: 210 points

 The Screamers are capable Sky-sharks and the second Flying unit in this Warband.
 With an impressive movement of 12” they can cover great distances in one single round.

 Their main ability, Latching Bite, allows them to improve their Strength characteristic (from 4 to a potential 7) for a Triple.

-As a downside after using this ability they can’t move or disengage until the end of the turn, meaning they could then leave him there to move to an objective (note this is different from the previous version of this ability where the Screamer could not move).
+As a plus after using this ability the target can’t move or disengage until the end of the turn, meaning they could then leave him there to move to an objective (note this is different from the previous version of this ability where the Screamer could not move).
 With 4 attacks at damage 2/4 they can end up doing some serious damage to mid-tier fighters.